 I love Disney films and I appreciate what Fantasia means to the history of films, but on its own it fails as a watchable film.
 It lacks the one key thing that every film requires to be worth seeing.
 A story.

-To tell you the truth, I lied a little.
 Film Noir is my favorite genre and I'm ashamed to admit that until now I have never seen Chinatown.
 The fact that it's not technically a Film-Noir and more accurately defined a Neo-Noir is irrelevant because had this exact film been released in 1954 instead of 1974 nobody would have argued its classifications.

 I really enjoyed Chinatown.
 Jack Nicholson did an excellent job playing Jake Gittes and got me vested in a story that could have bored me to tears if not executed just right.
 Too many melodramas rely so much on their characters being over the top that they neglect to give them depth and make them interesting and make the audience care about the same things they care about.
 This is where Chinatown really succeeds.
 The dialog was overdone and outside of the remembered film closure, unforgettable, however the characters throughout make this film legendary.